isabella232/dynamic-media-classic.en-1/help/dom-manipulation.md

 DOM (document object model) manipulation is a technique for editing a design file by directly manipulating its XML code.
 DOM manipulation gives you more control over variable design elements, including changing their content and appearance; you can even create new elements on an as-needed basis.

-Scene7 lets you manipulate the DOM of a Scene7 FXG template by way of URL commands after the template is published.
+Dynamic Media Classic lets you manipulate the DOM of a Dynamic Media Classic FXG template by way of URL commands after the template is published.
 Design elements in the FXG template are manipulated by passing commands through the URL.
 In this way, you can dynamically manipulate and add attributes to graphics.

-To use DOM manipulation, you create s7:elementIDs in your Illustrator file before converting it to a Scene7 FXG file and uploading it to SPS.
+To use DOM manipulation, you create s7:elementIDs in your Illustrator file before converting it to a Dynamic Media Classic FXG file and uploading it to SPS.

 >[!NOTE]
 >